davelively14/snapterest/README.md

 - react-addons-test-utils
   - Needed to help test, but requires additional packages (see below)
 - **babel-jest**
+  - Ok, so this isn't a deviation, but it isn't mentioned until WAY later after you need it.
   - Required to get jest working with react-addons-test-utils
   - Ensure you have the `.babelrc` file created and configured (see below under *Deviations, .babelrc* section)
   - Ensure you have modified the `package.json` file by adding the Jest configuration block (see below under *Deviations, package.json* section)